coinjinja/slate/source/index.html.md

 ### Returns

-Returns a [ICO Update](#ico-update) corresponding to your request, and raises an error otherwise.
+Returns an [ICO Update](#ico-update) corresponding to your request, and raises an error otherwise.

 ## Get your ICO updates